danielonai/PepperHomeTask/README.md

 4.follow the instructions on the terminal (scan qr code with expo app / press a for android simulator etc)

 ### Usage
-to access the app use thie user:
+to access the app use this user:

 username: yarim shalev

 password: any password